M-Devloo/Cube-350-Smart-meter/README.md

                 .build();

         final CubeServiceConfiguration cubeServiceConfiguration = new CubeServiceConfiguration(10, TimeUnit.SECONDS);
-        final ModbusService cubeModbusService = new CubeModbusService(cubeMeter, cubeServiceConfiguration, null); // callback if using the service else null
+        final ModbusService cubeModbusService = new CubeModbusService(cubeMeter, cubeServiceConfiguration, null); // callback(s) if using the service else null

         try {
-            final List<ModbusResult> modbusResults = cubeModbusService.startSchedulingService().get(); // Single-threaded OR use the call-back to get notified as a service. for (final ModbusResult<?> result : modbusResults) {
+            final List<ModbusResult> modbusResults = cubeModbusService.startSchedulingService().get(); // Synchronous OR use the call-back to get notified as a service. for (final ModbusResult<?> result : modbusResults) {
                 final ModbusRegister modbusRegister = result.getModbusRegister();
                 final Register register = result.getRegister();